 The latter turned down the opportunity to relocate the swarm as it seems “ground-based hives have a better chance of being Africanized, making them more aggressive.”
 We're sure roasting on hot metal beneath the Simi Valley sun isn't going to improve their disposition much, either. (stuck-in-a-grate animal image via HomeGrown Bees)

 1) The Elephant's Grateyard

 And the award for Most Unlikely Animal Caught In A Sewer Grate goes to... an elephant!
 To be fair, Blue Whales and Giant Squid weren't on the ballot this year.
-The pratfalling pachyderm was out for a walk in Thailand's Rayong province when disaster struck... as much for the toddler tusker as for whomever was working in the manhole.
+The poor little pachyderm was out for a walk when disaster struck... as much for the toddler tusker as for whomever was working under the manhole.
 One doubts either of their insurance policies covers such a circumstance.

-All's well that ends well, however, as after three hours of work with a borrowed bulldozer the baby elephant was finally extricated from the much-widened grate.
-At least it won't make that mistake again, being that elephants never forget being caught in embarrassing situations, among other things. (stuck-in-a-grate animal image via Daily Mail)
+All's well that ends well, however, as after much work under a hot tropicsun, the baby elephant was finally extricated from the much-widened sewer grate.
+At least it won't make that mistake again, being that elephants never forget being caught in embarrassing situations, among other things. (stuck-in-a-grate animal image via I Am A Kid)

 You'll notice none of these in-grate-iated animals are turtles... experience is a great sensei, amiright?
 In summation, though there's nothing humorous about animals in distress, it's heartening to note that in each case depicted above (well, maybe not the bees), the distressed critter was quickly, carefully and respectfully rescued.
 What's more, none of them – to our knowledge – has committed the same faux pas twice and that's, er, really grate!